Avicennia/yctie/README.md

 ### Includes:

 ##### Golden Lockbox node
-_Behaves like a typical Nodecore lode shelf, but is owned by it's placer and is able to be gently locked._
+_Behaves like a typical Nodecore lode shelf, but is owned by it's placer and is able to be gently locked.
+Can be crafted by either pummeling 12 securium shards, or crafting with a lode shelf/crate and 8 securium shards._

 ##### Golden Lockbox Key
-_Used to lock a lockbox, or claim an unclaimed lockbox._
+_Used to lock a lockbox, or claim an unclaimed lockbox.
+Can be crafted by pummeling 3 securium shards together._

 ##### Securium Shard
 _A mineral found underground that is obtained as a secondary product of mining lode ore._